 Your transcript process varies based on where you passed the test.
 Visit our request a transcript page to learn about the process for the location where you passed the test.

 Will passing the GED® tests get me into college?

 Roughly 98 percent of U.S. colleges and universities accept GED® graduates in the same manner as high school graduates.
 Be sure to check with the institution in which you are applying to see if they accept GED® graduates.
 After earning your GED® credential, sign up to take the ACT and/or the SAT.
 The colleges to which you apply may also require you to take placement or achievement tests so that they can determine whether you need additional coursework.
 Find out more about getting into college in the college and career ready section on your dashboard.

 Are the GED® graduates eligible for college financial aid?

 Get specific information on financial aid, eligibility requirements, and how to apply for financial aid in the College & Career center on your MyGED® dashboard.

 Do I need to take another test after the GED® to be accepted into a college or university?

 The colleges to which you apply may also require you to take placement or achievement tests so that they can determine whether you need additional coursework.
-Visit the College & Career center on your MyGED® dashboard at www.GED.com to learn more and access resources.
+Visit the College & Career center on your MyGED® dashboard to learn more and access resources.